Blind Quality Enhancement of Compressed Video via Fine-Grained Degradation-Guided Sequential Inference: Introduction

-\item A Degradation Representation Learning module is proposed to evaluate the severity of compression, which combines contrastive learning and classification to effectively disentangle the degradation from the content and enhance the discriminability and generalizability.
-For each artifact reduction stage, it first aggregates spatiotemporal features with degradation representations from DRL module for finer-grained feature modulation; and then performs dual-branch fusion integrating global context with local detail to further exploit spatiotemporal dependencies.
+\item For each artifact reduction stage, it first aggregates spatiotemporal features with fine-grained degradation representations from DRL module for degradation-guided feature modulation; and then performs dual-branch fusion integrating global context with local detail to further exploit spatiotemporal dependencies.